 NPS is short for Net Promoter Score.
 It is a concept and a way to measure customer loyalty that has grown and becomes very popular since it was invented.
 It was the American author Fred Reichheld that created the concept, which he presented in his book The Ultimate Question.
 Fred had been researching how one can measure customer satisfaction and customer retention and see how this relates to how successful and profitable a company is and can be.
-It is thus a metric and an indicator on the growth of a company.
+It is thus a metric and an indicator of the growth of a company.

 The concept, or management tool as some people describe it, was introduced in 2003.
 Today Net Promoter Score is a common alternative that is used all over the world by companies who want to measure and understand how good or bad their customer relationships are and how their customers’ loyalty correlates with the growth of the company.